Model Context Protocol (MCP) Quick Start Guide

 ```

-Next, let's check it out on the Claude desktop client.
+Next, let's take a look at the Claude desktop client.

-It is important to note that currently, the Claude desktop client cannot read resource decorators set with wildcard paths like `greeting://{name}`.
-This will be supported in the future.
-However, in our client code, it can be used as a resource template, as shown in the code below:
+It is important to note that currently, the Claude desktop client cannot read resource decorators set with wildcard paths like `greeting://{name}`, but this will be supported in the future.
+However, in our client code, it can be used as a resource template, as shown in the following code:

 ```python